-CASPN students are given simulated experiences to develop clinical expertise prior to performing procedures on patients in the clinical setting.
+CASPN students are given simulated experiences to develop clinical expertise before performing procedures on patients in the clinical setting.
 Skills taught previously with CNA certification will not be emphasized as specific check-offs, but will be incorporated throughout various lab sessions.
-Students will be provided with a clinical skills tote bag containing all essential equipment that will be utilized in both skills lab and clinical settings.
-The skills tote bag will contain the following items: Pocket organizer, penlight, gait belt, shears, BP cuff, dual head stethoscope, sterile gloves, catheter kits, IV start kit, tracheostomy tray.
-The skills tote bag will be handed out prior to the first skills lab day.
-Keep in mind, the skills tote bag is not designed to be a book bag.
+CASPN will provide the students with a clinical skills tote bag containing all essential equipment that will be utilized in both skills lab and clinical settings.
+The skills tote bag will contain the following items: Pocket organizer, penlight, gait belt, shears, BP cuff, dual head stethoscope, sterile gloves, dressing supplies, catheter kits, IV start kit, and IV supplies.
+The skills tote bag will be handed out before the first skills lab day.
+The skills tote bag is not designed to be a book bag.

 Skills lab testing will be centered on instructional materials provided by ATI.
-Each student will have access to ATI tutorials and check-off sheets prior to each lab session so that they will have adequate preparation before performance of skills.
-Students will have to pass a ATI post test in order to test on the specific skill.
-Students will have a practice skills day and a skills check off day.
-Students will not be allowed to perform a skill in the clinical area until they have received instruction and/or demonstrated competence in that skill.
+Each student will have access to ATI tutorials and check-off sheets before each lab session so that they will have adequate preparation before the performance of skills.
+Students will have a practice skills day and a check-off skills day.
+Students will take an ATI post-test and must pass with a score of 80 or greater in order to practice the specific skill.
+Students will not be allowed to perform a skill in the clinical setting until they have received instruction and/or demonstrated competency in that skill.

-Agenda Skills lab sessions are held in three out of the four quarters at CASPN.
+Skills lab sessions are held in three out of the four quarters at CASPN.
 Each quarter is broken down into the following skills sessions:

-Quarter 1 Quarter 2 Quarter 3 Assessment (Head to Toe) Medications (PO) Mixing Insulin Dressing Change Eye & Ear Drops IV Insertion & Therapy Sterile Gloves/Sterile Field Topical Medications Glucose Monitoring Tracheostomy Care & Suctioning Foley Catheter Insertion & Removal NG Tube Management Suture/Staple Removal Enteral Feedings Drains (Management & Removal) Intradermal Injections IV Saline Lock Removal Non-insulin SQ Injections Ostomy Care IM Injections Oxygen Delivery Devices
+Quarter 1 Quarter 2 Quarter 3 Assessment (Head to Toe) Medications (PO) Mixing Insulin Dressing Change Eye & Ear Drops IV Insertion & Therapy Sterile Gloves/Sterile Field Topical Medications Glucose Monitoring Tracheostomy Care, Suctioning Foley Catheter Insertion & Removal NG Tube Management Suture/Staple Removal Enteral Feedings Drains (Management & Removal) Intradermal Injections IV Saline Lock Removal Non-insulin SQ Injections Ostomy Care IM Injections Oxygen Delivery Devices

-Scheduled Individual Lab Sessions Students will be able to request individual lab sessions in order to practice and master skills that are required for successful completion of nursing courses.
+Scheduled Individual Lab Sessions Students will be able to request individual lab sessions to practice and master skills that are required for successful completion of nursing courses.
 Requests for individual lab sessions should be made with the Clinical/Skills Lab Coordinator and will be scheduled accordingly.

 Laboratory Failure A laboratory failure is earned when a student does not successfully demonstrate the skill in three attempts.
 If a student is unsuccessful after a second attempt, the Clinical/Skills Lab Coordinator will remediate with that student.
-If a student is unsuccessful after remediation on their third attempt he/she will not be allowed to attend clinical which will be a fail for that particular quarter, regardless of classroom grades and/or attendance.
+If a student is unsuccessful after remediation on their third attempt, he/she will not be allowed to attend clinical, which will be a fail for that particular quarter, regardless of classroom grades and/or attendance.